NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/Species/listeria.md

 2015](https://onlinelibrary.wiley.com/doi/abs/10.1111/jfs.12208)).
 For this
 reason, monitorization of virulence- and antimicrobial resistance-related genes is of extreme relevance to determine the best way of action in presence of a case of infection or even an outbreak.
-As mentioned in the [“Virulence and AMR detection" section](../Typing/virulence_amr.md), where more details can be found, this is performed by comparing the genome to a database comprising a set of genes of interest.
+As mentioned in the [Virulence and AMR detection section](../Typing/virulence_amr.md), where more details can be found, this is performed by comparing the genome to a database comprising a set of genes of interest.
 Examples of predefined resistome databases are